incf-nidash/nidmresults-fsl/README.rst

 NIDM-Results export for FSL
 ===========================

-Export of FSL statistical results using the NeuroImaging Data Model (`NIDM Results`_).
+Export of FSL FEAT statistical results using the NeuroImaging Data Model (`NIDM Results`_).

 Install